Trollkaaar/AssignmentInstructions-Rust/assembly-task-9/README.md

 Higher level equals more alpha!

-1) Copy the design of _Bacon Borde Vara Vegetariskt_ and implement an interpreter for the language in C, C++ or another low level language (excluding Rust).
+1) Copy the design of _Bacon Borde Vara Vegetariskt_ and implement an interpreter for the language in C, C++ or another low level language (excluding Python).
 2) Implement an emulator to complement the already provided assembler for _Bacon Borde Vara Vegetariskt_ using C, C++, Rust or another low level language.
 See `./bbvv/rust-assembler/README.md` for specifications.
 3) Design your own language and implement an interpreter for your language in whatever programming language you want (excluding Python).
 4) Design your own language and write an assembler as well as an emulator (we don't have time to design and order custom chips) for your language/architecture in whatever programming language you want (excluding Python).